supallm/supallm/README.md

 </p>

 <p align=center>
-Supallm is an open-source ecosystem allowing to use AI models directly in your frontend.
+Supallm is an open-source platform allowing to build multi-AI-powered flows in no-code.
+Then you can trigger them and stream their output in realtime into your application.
 </p>

 <p align="center">
-Ship AI apps in minutes, scale to millions.
+Supallm is built in Golang for high performance and scalability making it ideal to prototype but also for real-world Enterprise usecases.
 </p>

 <p align="center">